easydiffusion/easydiffusion/README.md

 # Disclaimer
 The authors of this project are not responsible for any content generated using this interface.

-This license of this software forbids you from sharing any content that violates any laws, produce any harm to a person, disseminate any personal information that would be meant for harm, spread misinformation and target vulnerable groups.
+The license of this software forbids you from sharing any content that violates any laws, produce any harm to a person, disseminate any personal information that would be meant for harm, spread misinformation, or target vulnerable groups.
 For the full list of restrictions please read [the license](LICENSE).
+You agree to these terms by using this software.